A/N: So… here, for you all, is a story that has been niggling away at the back of my brain for quite some time. I hope you enjoy it, and review!

 I craned my neck to see the speaker, because they were something out of the ordinary in this long line of silent people.
 As the line inched forward, my ears managed to distinguish the actual words the droning voice was saying.
 The speaker turned out to be an actual speaker - the electronic kind, though I'm not sure that it was running on electricity.
 It was black, about the size of my head, and because there was absolutely nothing for it to be attached to, it was floating in midair, a couple dozen yards away from the Cleanser.

 "-take your assigned world and body.
-You will then proceed to go through the Cleanser, so that none of your previous memories or experiences will that the reincarnation process.
+You will then proceed to go through the Cleanser, so that none of your previous memories or experiences will interfere with the reincarnation process.
 I wish you luck in your new existence, despite the fact that you soon won't remember me doing so."
 Then the voice paused, and there was a loud beep, before the message presumably started over from the beginning.
 "Welcome all ye Newly Deceased.
-Please stay in the lint and be sure not to drop any detached body parts you may have.
+Please stay in the line and be sure not to drop any detached body parts you may have.
 Once your get to this point in the line, please take your assigned world and body-"

 I didn't bother to listen after that, as the message repeated itself.
 Apparently, I was expected to go through some soul-recycler.
 Isn't that grand?

 My mind whirled dizzily, almost hysterically as I finally snapped out of the strange apathy that had descended on me since the car crash.
 Along with my new awareness that something was wrong, my brain also started to receive pain signals from the fatal injuries I had acquired, though I thankfully didn't start leaking blood everywhere.
-My neck was killing me though, har dee har har.
+My neck was killing me though - har dee har har.

 I didn't want to lose my memories.
 Your experiences make you who you are as a person, right?
 I wouldn't want to lose my own antisocial, somewhat awkward personality only to become some - I don't know - some prissy valley girl in my new life!
+Or even worse, some sort of depraved rapist, or racist, or just some all-around tool.

 However, I couldn't exactly think of anything I could do to potentially prevent that.